 → Specialist marketing support at the Fringe, with access to Underbelly's flyering team and outdoor poster boards

 → Individual show press campaign

 → Show imagery designed by NDT's Art Director Guy J Sanders

 → Publishing and licensing deal with Concord Theatricals

 → Support & funding to present accessible performances, for example captioned and relaxed performances

 → Support, guidance and advice from a team with extensive experience of the Edinburgh Festival Fringe

 → Preview shows at New Diorama Theatre in London

-→ Well-being support provided during the festival, tailored to the needs of the winning companies
+→ Mentoring and well-being support throughout the process, tailored to the needs of the winning companies

 We're looking for early and mid-career theatre companies.
 To be eligible to apply for Untapped you need to: